hkociemba/RubiksCube-TwophaseSolver/README.md

 ```
 Here, U, R, F, D, L and B denote the Up, Right, Front, Down, Left and Back faces of the cube.
 1, 2, and 3 denote a 90°, 180° and 270° clockwise rotation of the corresponding face.

-If you prefer to allocate a constant time 't' for each solution and receive only the shortest maneuver found within that time 't', use the following command:
+If you prefer to allocate a constant time t for each solution and receive only the shortest maneuver found within that time t, use the following command:
 ```python
 >>> sv.solve(cubestring,0,t)
 ```